 Although the 80s were mostly doomed by hordes of slasher-makers in the horror genre, John Carpenter stood out with his ambitious oeuvre even before directing The Thing (1982).
 Both Halloween (1978) and Mist (1980) became instant classics, albeit neither of the two reached the status of his cosmic gore-fest.

 Stranded in a remote base in Antarctica, and tormented by extremely inclement weather conditions, a group of researchers deals with a shape-shifting monster.
-Don’t be mislead though.
+Don’t be misled though.
 The Thing (1982) goes way beyond the ordinary scary movie about clueless people falling prey to predatory aliens.
-Contrary to other cosmic horror classics, this monster had no physical features that scared right away.
-John Carpenter addressed the matter of how easy friends turn into foes when the threat can’t be pinned to anything tangible.
+Contrary to other cosmic horror classics, this monster had no physical features that scared it right away.
+John Carpenter addressed the matter of how easily friends turn into foes when the threat can’t be pinned to anything tangible.
 In the era of the coronavirus pandemic, when every other person can be infected, this creation feels even more timely than before.
 Because what if your friend is, in fact, a shape-shifting parasite?

 Admittedly, The Thing (1982) is also one of the best body horrors ever too.
 Its proceedings range from Alien-like dark ambient to a less-bizarre-more-nightmare version of Brian Yuzna’s Society (1989).
 The monster consumes faces, limbs, and animals, leaving them all disfigured and mutilated in horrendous, although often grotesque ways.
 One can’t deny that this thing has also “inspired” several modern horrors – Annihilation (2018) being one of them.

 Credits: Matthew Woodson

 Under The Skin (2013), dir.
 Jonathan Glazer

 Likely to be the oddest film on this list, Under The Skin (2013) remains a secret gem that only die-hard genre fans cherish.
 Scarlett Johansson stars as an unnamed woman who drives around Scotland, picking lonely men and luring them to her spider’s web.